NETWAYS/foreman-training/provisioning/05_discovery.md

 ### Create the virtual machine and when the PXE menu appears select "Foreman Discovery Image"

-Finish the wizard and let it boot from the default PXE configuration when the PXE menu appears select "Foreman Discovery Image" instead of
+Finish the wizard and let it boot from the default PXE configuration.
+When the PXE menu appears select "Foreman Discovery Image" instead of
 "Default local boot".
-The discovery image should boot now and report status "SUCCESS" on the console, then a system appears in the Foreman Web GUI in the "Discovery widget" named after the mac address with prefix "mac".
+The discovery image should now boot and report status "SUCCESS" on the console.
+Then a system appears in the Foreman Web GUI in the "Discovery widget" named after the MAC address with prefix "mac".

 !SLIDE smbullets small